tbgh011/lucid/README.md

 # Lucid — Video File Align & Stack

 Lucid is a free, open source, actively developed video file align and stack application for Linux, macOS and Windows.
-It takes SER or AVI video files as input, analyzes each frame for quality, aligns them to a common reference, and stacks the best frames to produce a high signal-to-noise output image.

 ## Reporting Bugs and Requesting Features
 To report a bug, request a feature, or ask a question, please use the **Issues** tab at the top of this repository.